Email API Built for AI Agents, Not Just Developers

 What does EU AI Act compliance mean in practice here?

 EU AI Act Article 50 requires that AI systems interacting with humans via text disclose that nature to recipients.
-MultiMail adds a machine-readable X-MultiMail-AI-Disclosure header and, if configured, a human-readable footer to all messages where agent_id is present.
-The disclosure content and language are configurable per mailbox to match your legal team's requirements.
+MultiMail adds a machine-readable X-AI-Generated: true header plus a human-readable disclosure footer to every agent-originated message.
+This is gateway-enforced per mailbox — the ai_disclosure setting is locked on and cannot be disabled, so disclosure cannot be silently dropped.

 Is there a volume tier comparable to Mailgun's Flex plan?